Skip to main content

 However, with RentRedi, you can now report your on-time rent payments to credit bureaus as well!

-With rent being a large monthly payment, you can increase your credit score with rent payments you are already making!
+With rent being a large monthly payment, you can increase your credit score with rent payments you're already making!

 Additionally, a high credit score can mean access to lower interest rates for car, home & other loans, waived or reduced deposits to open utility or cell phone accounts, increased credit limits, and overall positions you as a more attractive tenant.